Latest News

 As demand on Asian markets is waning, Europe will see a spike in liquefied gas imports.
 This will give traders and governments more breathing space.

-It was once considered a niche issue to ensure that European gas supplies are at maximum levels before the cold weather arrives.
-But it has now become a political necessity after Russia's invasion of Ukraine 2022 led to a sharp reduction in pipeline gas imports.
+It was a niche concern to ensure that European gas supplies are at maximum levels before the cold weather arrives.
+But it has become a political necessity after Russia's invasion of Ukraine 2022, which led to a sharp reduction in pipeline gas imports.

 The EU implemented rules in that year that have since been relaxed, requiring that storage reach 90% capacity each November.
 These measures created price distortions and disrupted the supply, leading to a frantic scramble to get supplies.